authelia/authelia/docs/configuration/access-control.md

 ## Access Control List

-With **Authelia** you can define a list of rules that are going to be evaluated in order when authorization is delegated to Authelia.
+With **Authelia** you can define a list of rules that are going to be evaluated in sequential order when authorization is delegated to Authelia.

-The first matching rule of the list defines the policy applied to the resource and, if no rule matches the resource, a customizable default policy is applied.
+The first matching rule of the list defines the policy applied to the resource, if no rule matches the resource a customizable default policy is applied.

 ## Access Control Rule

 A rule defines two things:

-* the matching criterion of the request presented to the reverse proxy
+* the matching criteria of the request presented to the reverse proxy
-* the policy applied when all criterion match.
+* the policy applied when all criteria match.

-The criterion are:
+The criteria are:

 * domain: domain targeted by the request.
 * resources: list of patterns that the path should match (one is sufficient).
 * subject: the user or group of users to define the policy for.
 * networks: the network range from where should comes the request.

-A rule is matched when all criterion of the rule match
+A rule is matched when all criteria of the rule match.

 ## Policies